beeware/briefcase/docs/en/how-to/publishing/iOS.md

 don't need to generate any of the certificates described on that page - you just need an Apple ID registered in the developer program.

-Once you've signed up for an Apple ID account, open the Xcode Settings dialog, and add your account under the "Accounts" tab.
+Once you've signed up for an Apple ID account, open the XCode Settings dialog, and add your account under the "Accounts" tab.

-## Open the app in Xcode
+## Open the app in XCode

-Use Briefcase to open the Xcode project associated with your project.
+Use Briefcase to open the XCode project associated with your project.

 ```console
 (venv) $ briefcase open iOS